wkumari/draft-wkumari-opsawg-sdi/README.md

 Internet-Draft            Secure Device Install                 May 2020

-   file header, using a file name extension (e.g., config.enc), or using specific DHCP options.
+   a magic string in the file header, using a file name extension (e.g., config.enc), or using specific DHCP options.

    If the file is encrypted, the device will attempt to decrypt and parse the file.
 If able, it will install the configuration, and